iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > This app is great!
 Question: can we add our covid-19 vaccination record card to this app?
 And 2nd form of ID, such as military ID?<br> :date: __2021-04-27 22:33:51__

-> So helpful in tracking multiple vehicles.
-Love having my driver's license handy AND being able to have a version without all my personal info that I can share with those verifying my over 21ness.<br> :date: __2021-04-27 03:44:40__

-> A little tricky to get going but when it its going it works good it helps to be in a place that has Wi-Fi<br> :date: __2021-04-27 03:27:46__

-> Paridise<br> :date: __2021-04-26 11:36:49__

 #### 4-star reviews